henryseg/Veering/README.md

 # Veering

-Regina-python and sage code for working with transverse taut and veering ideal triangulations.
-Implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.
-The "big" and "small" veering polynomials were first defined by Sam Taylor and Michael Landry.
+Regina-python and sage code for working with transverse taut and veering ideal triangulations; implemented by Anna Parlak, Saul Schleimer, and Henry Segerman.
+The "big" and "small" veering polynomials are defined by Sam Taylor and Michael Landry.
+We thank Nathan Dunfield for many helpful comments (and for some code).

 ### Installing regina

-All of the veering code relies on regina; some relies on sage.
+Essentially all of the veering code relies on regina; some of it relies on sage.
 Installation instructions for regina into python and into sage can be found here:

 http://regina-normal.github.io/
 http://sageregina.unhyperbolic.org/